Dimtemp/AzureDataFactory/lab-42-mappingdataflow.md

 4. **Rank movies via a Window Transformation** Say you are interested in how a movie ranks within its year for its specific genre.
 You can add a [Window transformation](https://docs.microsoft.com/azure/data-factory/data-flow-window) to define window-based aggregations by clicking on the **+ icon** next to your Derived Column transformation and clicking **Window** under Schema modifier.
 To accomplish this, specify what you are windowing over, what you are sorting by, what the range is, and how to calculate your new window columns.
-In this example, we will window over PrimaryGenre and year with an unbounded range, sort by Rotten Tomato descending, a calculate a new column called RatingsRank which is equal to the rank each movie has within its specific genre-year.
+In this example, we will window over PrimaryGenre and year with an unbounded range, sort by Rotten Tomato descending, and calculate a new column called RatingsRank which is equal to the rank each movie has within its specific genre-year.

     - In the **Window settings** pane under the **Over** tab, select **PrimaryGenre** and add **year** by clicking on **+** and selecting **year** from the dropdown.